 The Wide Band Transceiver (WBT) is a highly efficient transceiver, used by marine research vessels all around the world.
 It transmits acoustic energy into the water and receives echoes from fish, schools, and other objects in the water column.

 The WBT supports chirp (FM) and continuous wave (CW) pulse forms.
 It contains four individual transceiver channels with multiplexing functionality.
 You can set it up for a flexible split- or single beam transducer configurations.

-- Trusted member of the EK80 wideband echo sounder family
+- A trusted member of the EK80 wideband echo sounder family

 - Rugged and compact design